antoine2bouille/antoine2bouille.github.io/success.md

   {% include distribution_of_movie_ratings_across_genres.html %}
 </div>

 The distribution plots illustrate that movie ratings across genres tend to follow a Gaussian or normal distribution, with most ratings clustering around the mean.
 Each genre shows a distinct peak, with 'Drama' having the most substantial number of movies.
 The spread of the distributions indicates the variability of ratings within each genre.
-We can see that Drama, Comedy, Thriller/Action, Romanc are the top genres in the world!
+We can see that Drama, Comedy, Thriller/Action and Romance are the top genres in the world!

 ### Which relation between the screentime and the opportunity to win an award?